THE EARTH TIMES/FROM BEIJING

 BY ASHALI VARMA

-Driving through narrow lanes you come across long brick buildings where workers are busy modeling wood and carving jade to make exquisite inlay furniture, from screens to cabinets, from chests of drawers to smaller, decorative pieces that eventually reach markets from California to Thailand.
+Driving through narrow lanes you come across long brick buildings where workers are busy modeling wood and carving fade to make exquisite inlay furniture, from screens to cabinets, from chests of drawers to smaller, decorative pieces, that eventually reach markets from California to Thailand.

 Zhang introduced his production manager, a beautiful, shy Chinese woman who is 30 years old.
 She has been working for him for seven years.